 2.5 Function parameters handling

-Define a variable local to a shell function holding an argument to the function. varname is the name of the variable; number is the positional parameter number; description is a description of the argument.
+Define a variable local to a shell function holding an argument to the function.
+VARNAME is the name of the variable; NUMBER is the positional parameter number; DESCRIPTION is a description of the argument; OPTIONS are options for the shell built–in declare.

 mbfl_mandatory_parameter(PATHNAME, 2, file pathname)